Generating Multivariate Load States Using a Conditional Variational Autoencoder: multi-area adequacy assessment

 \subsection{Multi-area adequacy assessment structure}

-We consider the network as a directed graph where nodes are zones, edges are connections between zones, and edge capacities are transfer capacities.
+We consider the network as a directed graph (to allow for asymmetric flow limits) where nodes are zones, edges are connections between zones, and edge capacities are transfer capacities.
 Each sampled state $w$ is represented by the available generating capacity $\overline{g}_{i}^w$ and demand $d_{i}^w$ of each node $i$.
-Based on the flow constraints and dispatching policy, the available power $p_{i}^w$ and load curtailments $c_{i}^w$ for each node can be calculated, related by
+Based on the flow constraints and dispatching policy, the consumed power $p_{i}^w$ and load curtailment $c_{i}^w$ for each node can be calculated, related by

-We determine $c_i^w$ (and implicitly $p_i$) by solving a quadratic problem that aims to minimize the total load curtailments and assumes that curtailments are balanced between areas \cite{evans2020assessing}, relative to the demand in that area:
+We determine $c_i^w$ (and implicitly $p_i^w$) by solving a quadratic problem with variables $\tilde{c}_i$ (curtailment) and $\tilde{f}_{ij}$ (flows), which aims to minimize the total load curtailments and assumes that curtailments are balanced between areas \cite{evans2020assessing}, relative to the demand in that area:

 Here, $\mathcal{L}$ and $\mathcal{N}$ are the sets of connections (from $i$ to $j$ with $i<j$) and areas respectively.
-Constraints on power flow $f_{ij}$ from node $i$ to node $j$ are given in \eqref{eqn:consa}; \eqref{eqn:consb} limits curtailment and \eqref{eqn:consc} enforces flow and generating power constraints.
+Constraints on power flow $\tilde{f}_{ij}$ from node $i$ to node $j$ are given in \eqref{eqn:consa}; \eqref{eqn:consb} limits curtailment and \eqref{eqn:consc} enforces flow and generating power constraints.
 The objective function (\ref{eqn:objectiveFunction}) has positive definite structure and the constraints are linear, so this optimization problem is strictly convex and has a unique solution.
 This optimization problem was solved using the python package quadprog \cite{pypi}.